What Restaurant Turnover Actually Costs (The $5,864 Per Quit)

 - Coverage cost while position is open (overtime for remaining staff, manager covering shifts): $400-1,000

-Some of these are line items you can see on the P&L. Most are not.
+A couple of these you can see on the P&L. Most you can’t.
 They show up as “labor running 1.8 points hot this month” or “food cost up 0.6 points” or “Yelp went from 4.4 to 4.2 stars.”
 The cost is real.
-It is just smeared.
+It’s just smeared across six other lines so nobody calls it what it is.

 What 75% turnover means on your team #